 NOTE 1—A non-AP HE STA maintains two NAVs, but an HE AP might only maintain one NAV (see 26.2.4 (Updating two NAVs)).

-NOTE 2—If a STA receives a frame with the duration information indicated by both a Duration field in the PSDU and the RXVECTOR parameter TXOP_DURATION, then the duration information indicated by the RXVECTOR parame-ter TXOP_DURATION is ignored.
+NOTE 2—If a STA receives a PPDU with the duration information indicated by both a frame with a Duration field and the RXVECTOR parameter TXOP_DURATION, then the duration information indicated by the RXVECTOR parame-ter TXOP_DURATION is ignored.(#20761, #20889)

 (…existing texts ….)